pytorch/torchchat/README.md

 # Supported Systems

-PyTorch and the mobile Executorch backend support a broad range fo devices for running PyTorch with Python (using either eager or eager + torch.compile) or using a Python-free environment with AOT Inductor , as well as runtimes for executing exported models.
+PyTorch and the mobile Executorch backend support a broad range of devices for running PyTorch with Python (using either eager or eager + `torch.compile`) or using a Python-free environment with AOT Inductor, as well as runtimes for executing exported models.

 | Hardware | OS | eager | eager + compile | AOT compile | ET Runtime |